Fission310/newbie-education/intro/00-setup.md

 1. Click the green "Code" button, click on SSH, and copy the link.
 It should be something like `git@github.com:Fission310/<something>.git`
 1. Go back to your terminal and navigate to where the robot code is stored. `cd FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/` If you type `ls` you should see a folder called `teamcode`.
 This is where all the code for our robot will go.
 1. Let's first delete the existing code in that folder.
 You can do this with `rm -rf teamcode/`.
-1. The last step is to clone our robot code into that folder.
+1. Now it's time to clone our robot code into that folder.
 Do this with `git clone <link you copied from GitHub> teamcode`.
 This will clone the code into the `teamcode` folder.
+1. The last step is to import the project into Android Studio.
+Go back to Android Studio and click on "Open".
+Navigate to the folder where you cloned the FTC Robot Controller app (probably called `FtcRobotController`), and select it.
+Click "Trust Project", and Android Studio should open!

 Now everything is set up!